 You received a US Federal loan at BU last year.
 Do you need to re-apply or will you automatically receive loans for each year of your course?

-If you want to borrow US Federal or private funding for each year of your course, you must apply for your loan each academic year.
+If you want to borrow US Federal funding or private funding for each year of your course, you must re-apply for your loan each academic year.
 Please follow the instructions on our Funding support page.

 Your Student Loans must be repaid.
 If you do not meet the loan repayments as required by your loan servicer, you will go into default.
 It is important that you understand your rights and obligations when borrowing US Federal Loans.
 Students are advised to fully research and understand responsible borrowing and repayment before requesting Federal Student Loans.
 The Federal Student Aid webpage has an estimate calculator where you can calculate your estimated loan repayments.